FinnPrivateGit/SwingingDogBackground/README.md

 already done:
 -hanging dog on a rope that can be interacted with
--change the black background that it is transparent (done)
+-change the black background that it is transparent